sunpy/sunpy/docs/guide/acquiring_data/database.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Although usually not required, it is also possible to add database entries
 by specifying the parameters manually.
 To do so pass the
-values as keyword arguments to :class:`tables.DatabaseEntry` as follows:
+values as keyword arguments to `tables.DatabaseEntry` as follows:

     >>> from sunpy.database.tables import DatabaseEntry
     >>> entry = DatabaseEntry(instrument='EIT', wavemin=25.0)